 To understand exactly what the “Obama phone” is, it helps to understand a little bit of the history of how it came to exist.
 There is no government bill or plan that is officially named “Obama phone.”
 Rather, that is simply the modern iteration of a plan that began all the way back in the 1980s during the Ronald Reagan administration.
 It was created by the Federal Communications Commission and is called Lifeline phone service.
 The original intent at that point was to provide free or discounted landline phone service to low-income families.
 Over the past several decades, and through the various presidential administrations, the plan has grown and changed to keep pace with modern developments and requirements.
-This leads to the current version colloquially referred to as “Obama phone” which is a free or discounted Lifeline service that includes talk, text, and data for those who qualify.
+This leads to the current version colloquially referred to as “Obama phone” which is free or discounted Lifeline service that includes talk, text, and data for those who qualify.

 To obtain Lifeline phone service, subscribers must meet certain eligibility requirements.
-If you do, you can apply for free or discounted phone and service.
+If you do, you can apply for a free or discounted phone and service.
 The first, and most obvious benefit, is the fact that it allows people who are currently a recipient of any of the approved government assistance programs (such as Supplemental Nutrition Assistance Program or SNAP/Food Stamps, Medicaid, Supplemental Security Income, Federal Public Housing Assistance, Veterans Pension and Survivors Benefit, and other approved state or Tribal programs) to have access to a cell phone and cell service at little or no cost.

 For those who qualify for Lifeline, one of the primary benefits of a free or low-cost phone is the phone itself.
 Obviously, the exact model of the phone is subject to change, but there are great phones available for those who qualify and enroll in the Lifeline plan with Assist Wireless.